You’re modifying WordPress themes incorrectly.

 Customizing a Child Theme

 Child Themes are typically prepackaged with the parent theme and named after the theme with Child on it.
-If my theme is Falive, the Child Theme is typically named Falive Child and is contained in the falive-child folder.
+If my theme is Avada, the Child Theme is typically named Avada Child and is contained in the avada-child folder.
 That’s not the best naming convention, so we rename the theme in the style.css file, rename the folder after the client, and then include a screenshot of the final, customized site.
 We also customize the style sheet details so that the client can identify who built it in the future.

 If a Child Theme isn’t included, you can still create one.
-An example of this is a Child Theme we developed for our intern.
-We named the theme Kait Karr after the site and placed the Child Theme in a folder kk15.
+An example of this is a Child Theme we developed for our agency.
+We named the theme Highbridge 2018 after our site and the year it was implemented and placed the Child Theme in a folder one-eight.
 The CSS stylesheet was updated with our information:

 Within the Child Theme, you’ll see the parent theme dependency identified as the Template.